 Portions of the registrant's Proxy Statement relating to the Annual Meeting of Shareholders, to be filed within 120 days of the end of the fiscal year covered by this report, are incorporated by reference into Part III of this Form 10-K.

-The aggregate market value of the registrant's common stock held by non-affiliates was approximately \$337,554,623 based on the closing sale price of \$3.87 per share as reported by the New York Stock Exchange on June 30, 2023.
+The aggregate market value of the registrant's common stock held by non-affiliates was approximately \$337,554,623 based on the closing sale price of \$3.87 per share as

 W&T OFFSHORE, INC. TABLE OF CONTENTS